 When Jesus was first taken captive in the Garden of Gethsemane, Peter sprang into action, just as he promised Jesus that he would.
 He took his sword and attacked those who came to arrest Jesus, cutting off the ear of the servant of the high priest.
 Jesus commanded him to put away his sword and healed the wounded man.
 (Matthew 26:52-56)

-Why did Jesus call Peter out on this earlier, when he prophesied that before the rooster crowed he would deny him three times?
-I believe it was to help Peter hang on by faith after the denial.
-Knowing that Jesus knew in advance about his coming failure must have given Peter hope.
-Jesus did not reject Peter for his faithlessness under fire.
+I believe Jesus forewarned Peter that this would happen to help him hang on by faith that he would be restored.
+Knowing that Jesus knew in advance about his coming failure certainly must have given Peter hope.
+Jesus did not condemn Peter for his faithlessness under fire, he gave him a promise instead.
 Luke’s account of the incident adds some important details.

 “Simon, Simon, behold, Satan demanded to have you, that he might sift you like wheat, 32 but I have prayed for you that your faith may not fail.
 And when you have turned again, strengthen your brothers.”
 33 Peter said to him, “Lord, I am ready to go with you both to prison and to death.”
 34 Jesus said, “I tell you, Peter, the rooster will not crow this day, until you deny three times that you know me.”
 Luke 22:31-34 (ESV)

-Knowing that God selected us to belong to him, despite knowing all about our sins and weaknesses in advance, should give us all great hope, just as it did Peter.
+Knowing that God selected us to belong to him, despite knowing all about our sins and failures in advance, should give us all great hope, just as it did Peter.

 The Peril of Judas’ Disillusionment

 Judas was another disciple who became disillusioned, but he did not benefit from it.
 His idea of who Jesus was (and is) and what it meant to be his follower was overthrown.
-He gradually realized that Jesus was not on a trajectory to acquire wealth, power, and fame (of which he would be sure to share).
+He gradually realized that Jesus had not put him on a trajectory to acquire wealth, power, and fame.
 Rather, he apparently became offended at Jesus’ disregard for money, when Mary anointed him with expensive oil prior to his death.
 It was just after that pivotal event that Judas agreed to betray Jesus for a fee.
 The sad part is that Judas never found room for repentance.
 His disillusionment led to his destruction.

 What we do when we are confronted with the truth makes all the difference.